photoprism/photoprism-docs/docs/getting-started/docker.md

 docker exec -ti photoprism photoprism index
 ```

 While indexing, a JPEG sidecar file may automatically be created for RAW, HEIF, TIFF, PNG, BMP,
 and GIF files.
 It is required for classification and resampling.
 By default, it will be created
 in the *storage* folder, so that your originals can be mounted read-only.
 You may configure PhotoPrism to store it in the same folder, next to the original, instead.

 Pictures will become visible one after another.
 You can watch the indexer working in the terminal,
 or the *Logs* tab in *Library*.

+Your photos and videos can now be browsed, organized in albums, and shared with others.
+You may continue using your favorite tools, like Photoshop or Lightroom,
+to edit, add and delete files in the *originals* folder.
+Run `photoprism index`, or go to *Library* and click *Start*, to update the index as needed.

+Easy, isn't it?

 !!! tip "Reducing Server Load"
     If you're running out of memory - or other system resources - while indexing, please limit the